 Gamblers will put their money on the chance of an event taking place.
 The outcome of this event may depend on chance or accident alone.

 Gambling activities involve betting on the roll of a dice or a roulette wheel, or in games like poker or blackjack, or betting on the result or outcomes of matches played in the various sports, or even in the lottery.

 This is not an exhaustive list of gambling activities, everything can be gambled upon, this is the basic essence of gambling.

 Hence in gambling, there is a stake i.e. money or anything else put on the line, there is risk i.e. uncertainty over the outcome of the event, and there is a prize that the gambler will win if he if predicted the outcome of the event right

 In the most general sense, a trader is a person that buys and sells goods with the hope of making a profit in this process.
 In today’s time, almost every person has traded something or the other at some point in life.

 In the financial sense, a trader is a person that buys and sells a financial product or an asset on the financial market.
 They could engage in this activity for themselves or on behalf of an institution.

 The activity of trading is driven by profits, like any other activity.
-A trader will acquire stocks, commodities, derivatives, currencies, bonds etc, and then trade it in return for a profit.
-Financial trading is mainly of two types, speculative and arbitrage.
+A trader will acquire stocks, commodities, derivatives, currencies, bonds, etc, and then trade them in return for a profit.

 In speculative trading, a trader will either buy or sell a financial asset i.e. take a long or short position in it expecting the price or value of the asset to rise or decline respectively.
 The trader can square off the positions i.e. sell or buy it accordingly and either book a profit or incur a loss.